Ultimate SOUTH AMERICA Travel Guide

 ACTIVITIES: There’s so much to plan with your South America travel itinerary, but it’s good to know that activities are very cost-effective.
 A multi-day trek to Machu Picchu will cost around USD 500, and this is the higher-end version.
 Day tours are around USD 30 per person, while a multi-day Amazon expedition will be around USD 100 per day.

-Below you will find some of the places we have stayed during our South America travel.
+Below you will find some of the places we have stayed during our travels in South America.
 These are individual properties that we enjoyed and would recommend to other travelers.

 When you travel to South America, don’t underestimate how far apart destinations, cities, and countries are.
 This is a vast continent; it would take weeks to travel overland from Colombia all the way south to Argentina.